cloudmesh/technologies/chapters/tech/giraph.md

 | keywords | Basic Programming Model and Runtime, SPMD, MapReduce |

 Apache Giraph is the graph processing tool from Apache org.
-Giraph based on counterpart tool called “Pregel” developed by Google.
+Giraph based on counterpart tool called *Pregel* developed by Google.
 Apache Giraph is useful processing large graphs of the real world.
 Such as Giraph can analyze the trillion edges of the facebook graph in 4 minutes [@www-apachegiraphwiki].
 Apache Giraph achieves these objectives by employing the Apache Hadoop cluster.